How to Make Shopify Sections Mobile-Only (2026)

 You might also be interested in

-How to Change Mobile Menu Behavior in Shopify (2026)
+How to Reorder Mobile Layout in Shopify (2026)

 How to Hide Content on Mobile in Shopify (2026)

-Learn how to hide a section or element on mobile in Shopify — using Theme Editor settings, CSS media queries, or Fudge for responsive visibility controls.
+How to hide sections, blocks, or individual elements on mobile in Shopify using Theme Editor settings, CSS media queries, or Fudge.